thestippe/thestippe.github.io/_drafts/statistics/logistic_regression.md

 we can map our random variable $$Z$$ to the desired domain $$D\,.$$

-The general GLM can therefore reads
+The general GLM can therefore be written as

 $$
 \begin{align}